Taproot/indieauth/README.md

 * [Taproot\IndieAuth\Callback\SingleUserPasswordAuthenticationCallback](https://taproot.github.io/indieauth/classes/Taproot-IndieAuth-Callback-SingleUserPasswordAuthenticationCallback.html) for an example of how to implement an authentication callback, and it’s [corresponding template](https://github.com/Taproot/indieauth/blob/main/templates/single_user_password_authentication_form.html.php) for information on customising the template.
 * [Taproot\IndieAuth\Storage\TokenStorageInterface](https://taproot.github.io/indieauth/classes/Taproot-IndieAuth-Storage-TokenStorageInterface.html) for details about implementing your own token storage
 * [Taproot\IndieAuth\Callback\AuthorizationFormInterface](https://taproot.github.io/indieauth/classes/Taproot-IndieAuth-Callback-AuthorizationFormInterface.html) for infomation about implementing your own authorization form.

+### Example Application

+See the [taproot/micropub example app](https://github.com/Taproot/micropub-adapter/tree/main/example) for a working example of how to use taproot/indieauth.

+## Changelog

+* v0.1.0 coming soon!